philc/book-notes/7 powers - hamilton helmer.md

   * "Flux" creates new footholds for invention to crack open the market and for firms to obtain power.
   * "The 7 Powers framework focuses your attention on the critical issues and increases the odds of a favorable outcome."
 This is "the most that strategy can accomplish, as the company develops inventions."
-  * (If power only follows invention, then a firm without power should edicate itself to having a malleable development process and seek positions of high potential energy, to fuel the rate of invention.)
+  * (If power only follows invention, then a firm without power should dedicate itself to having a malleable development process and seek positions of high potential energy, to fuel the rate of invention.)
   * Value capture: "Invention drives a favorable change in system economics -- you get more for less.
 The resulting gain in the end will be split somehow between your company and other segments of the value